OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Coffee After a Testosterone Shot?
 Best Timing Explained

 Coffee and androgens can share the same day—just not the same “rush.”
 Testosterone (as prescribed replacement therapy) and anabolic-androgenic steroids (AAS) influence energy, mood, red-cell production, fluid balance, and sometimes blood pressure and heart rhythm.
 Coffee adds its own chemistry—caffeine, organic acids, and polyphenols—that can feel wonderfully focusing or, if stacked carelessly with stimulants, a bit too “amped.”
-The goal isn’t to choose between them; it’s to set a routine where your treatment keeps working and your cup stays comforting.
+The goal isn’t to choose between them; it’s to set a routine where your treatment keeps working, and your cup stays comforting.

 Start with pacing.
 Oversized, very hot, fast coffees on an empty stomach are the most likely to trigger palpitations, tremor, reflux, or bathroom urgency—especially if your regimen already lifts baseline alertness.
 Two smaller, smoother cups spaced with food and water usually feel calmer.
 Paper-filtered drip or pour-over tends to be friendlier for reflux than unfiltered methods; diluted cold brew is often gentler still.
 If sleep is precious (it is), park the last caffeinated cup in early afternoon and let late-day ritual be decaf or half-caff.